ArchLinux Desktop Environment Survival Guide

 Minimal KDE Installation Solution for Arch Linux

-Install KDE (or choose your preferred DE), reference ArchWiki KDE
+Install KDE (or choose your preferred DE), reference: ArchWiki KDE

 Recommended KDE Plugin List